 Continuing north along a well-graded dirt road I reached the Carrizo Scenic Overlook.
 I turned off here and parked at a nice turnout.
 The trailhead is to the east beyond a fence.
 I passed a few picnic tables and a metal grill before descending steeply down.

-The route to Peak 3339 follows a motorcycle trail for most of the time, so navigation is not difficult.
+The route to Peak 3339 follows a motorcycle trail most of the time, so navigation is not difficult.
 Unfortunately, this is an inverted summit, meaning that you start higher than the actual summit.

 I worked my way down the trail, reminiscing of my former dirt bike days, and secretly hoping I might catch a ride back up…